imanghafoori1/laravel-nullable/README.md

 ```

-To refactor the code above :
+## Nullables to rescue !!!

-First
+To refactor the code above, first

 You have to change your repo class :